01 of 09

 However, if you are interested in hitting an amusement park, there are smarter ways to do Disney, like using Ridemax and seeing Disneyland and California Adventure in just two days.
 By dodging the crowds, you can see the best the parks have to offer and still have time to explore the iconic Southern California sights.

-If you're theme park obsessed, use these resources to plan a visit:
+If you're theme park obsessed, check out these spots:

 Continue to 2 of 9 below.